by Eva Rivers

 ‘So do I.’

 In that moment Colin foresaw his soul-destroying future and understood he could no longer wait for anything to be resolved.
 He began breathing slowly and deliberately.
 He needed to recalibrate.
-He sat Deirdre on the sofa and knelt beside her.
+He sat Deirdre on the sofa crouched at her feet.

 ‘We buried Joey.
 You put his bear into the coffin so he wouldn’t be alone.’